Step 5: Enhancing Tank State Display by Subscribing to Sensor Information Topics¶

 }

-This judgment is necessary because the configure function may be called multiple times as controller items are moved.
+This check is necessary because the configure function may be called multiple times when controller items are moved.

 gyro = body->findDevice<RateGyroSensor>();

-Create a node handle and then create a subscriber using the handle.
+We create a node handle and then create a subscriber:

-The topic name is “/(model name)/imu”, which is actually “/Tank/imu”.
-This is the same name as the topic that the controller created in Step 4 publishes.
+The topic name is “/(model name)/imu”, which becomes “/Tank/imu”.
+This matches the topic name published by the controller created in Step 4.

 callLater([this, state](){ updateImuState(state); });